NahidEbrahimian/RNN/README.md

 ### 03- RNN_vs_GRU_Classification

-Comparison of RNN model and GRU model for classification task of 3 signal: Sine, Square, Triangle.
+Comparison of RNN model and GRU model for classification task of 3 signal: Sine, Square and Triangle, after 100 epoch training.

 | Model | Accuracy |